dbeniamine/vim-mail/README.markdown

 + `khard`
 + `mu` (maildir-utils, requires specific [configuration](#mu-configuration))

-You can set your provider using:
+You can set one or several providers using:

-    let g:VimMailContactsProvider='pc_query'
+    let g:VimMailContactsProvider=['pc_query', 'mu']

 You can also change query and sync commandsby adding the following to your vimrc (adapting the commands) :